 UV rays in sunshine are categorized into UVA with a longer wavelength and UVB with a shorter wavelength and they are different in the impact they have on the human body.

 UVA with its long wavelength is able to penetrate glass, the atmosphere and penetrate deeper into skin.
 As a result of this it is more responsible for creating a tan as the skin responds to this insult and increases the level of melanin for natural protection.
 By gradual exposure to this effect , it seems that we may be able to build up a protective layer that will minimize skin damage and possibly protect against skin cancers.
-I understand that skin cancer risk is very high in office workers and maybe this is due to a lack of regular sun conditioning.
+I understand that skin cancer risk is higher in people with intermittent UV exposure, while chronic UV exposure can have a protective effect.

 I read that we should not equate skin damage to getting a tan.
 A tan is not skin damage.
 Skin damage comes for the intense action of UVB.
 However skin damage will most certainly occur whilst getting a tan if the concurrent UVB exposure is high or prolonged.

 With sun exposure your body makes vitamin D from cholesterol.
+Some researchers believe that the vitamin D produced in the skin is a natural sun screen.
 Many studies have shown that this exposure correlates with higher levels of natural immunity, improves sleep and reduces the risk of many diseases.
-Surprisingly the same impact of vitamin D has not been able to be duplicated with supplementation, which is perhaps related to this next point.
+Perhaps this natural sunscreen effect within the skin, explains why supplemented vitamin D has not been able to achieve the same level of beneficial impact.
 Sun exposure also helps your body create nitric oxide which is very important for your health.
 It is critical for blood pressure control and for the blood pumping action of arteries and veins.
 The little blue pill defeats ED by the action of the nitric oxide it helps create.

 A Scandinavian study set out to look at the impact of sun exposure on longevity.
 They found that on average higher sun exposure people benefited from longer life.
 See:-